Regional Transportation Improvement Program (RTIP)

-On August 16, 2017, the CTC adopted the 2018 STIP Guidelines and Fund Estimate.
-New RIP programming capacities for our Merced Region have been identified.
+On August 14 2019, the CTC adopted the 2020 STIP Guidelines and Fund Estimates.
+New programming capacities for our Merced Region have been identified.

-Included in the Fund Estimate are regional monies for Planning, Programming and Monitoring (PPM).
-The amount available to our Merced Region, for the period FY 2020/21 through FY 2022/23, is $495,000.
+Included in the Fund Estimates are regional monies for Planning, Programming, and Monitoring (PPM).
+The amount available to our Merced Region, for the period FY 2020/21 through FY 2024/25, is $699,000.